Hearing “Tsukiji, Tsukiji, Tsukiji, Tsukiji, Tsukiji” sounds like Jan Brady complaining about “Marcia, Marcia, Marcia.”

 Ginza, Tsukiji, to Toyosu

-If you want to try great sushi in the Tokyo area, Ginza is the spot, and I’m telling you that because as of October 6, 2018, the touristy Tsukiji Market shut its doors permanently in preparation for the 2020 Olympics.
+If you want to try great sushi in the Tokyo area, Ginza is the spot, and I’m telling you that because as of October 6, 2018, the touristy Tsukiji Market shut its doors permanently in preparation for the 2020 Olympics (the outer market still exists tho).
 The new location for the fish market is in Toyosu which is slightly further out from the Tsukiji district.

 My experience was at the Ginza location although Seamon also has a location in Nihonbashi in which the interior differs from Ginza, but it is equally as impressive looking.